deepaksood619/deepaksood619.github.io/docs/technologies/apache/celery/workers.md

 ## The pool option

-You can choose between processes or threads, using the--poolcommand line argument.
+You can choose between processes or threads, using the --pool command line argument.
 Use a gevent execution pool, spawning 100 green threads (you need to pip-install gevent):

-celery worker --app=worker.app --pool=gevent --concurrency=100
+`celery worker --app=worker.app --pool=gevent --concurrency=100`

 Celery supports four execution pool implementations